Nitecon/homeserver-k8s/README.md

             ports:
             - containerPort: 5678

-Now save it and exit then
+Now save it and exit then:

     kubectl apply -f dummy.yml